Traffic Management Plan Templates

 • Other project-specific items

-Creating a traffic management plan helps outline the way activities on the road will be implemented so they ensure that both workers and road takers are safe from potential risks and danger.
+Creating a traffic management plan (TMP) helps outline the way activities on the road will be implemented so they ensure that both workers and road takers are safe from potential risks and danger.
 In line with this, a TMP should be approved by a local transport officer prior to any road works and activities.

 A traffic management plan also supports workers by determining what safety equipment is needed to protect the affected people such as safety cones, fences, barricades, traffic lights, closed road signs, and other equipment to ensure that work zones are properly and distinctively established.
 By doing so, traffic management teams will be able to create a protective zone to organize traffic alongside the work being done simultaneously.
 Lastly, a traffic management plan is vital to ensure that road construction plans and projects are being done safely without disrupting the normal traffic flow.

-Elements of a Traffic Management Plan
+Elements of a Traffic Management Plan (TMP)

 A traffic management plan does not only cover how workers can be safe when a road project is being completed, but it also contains information on the workaround prepared for cyclists, pedestrians, and other road users.
 It must contain the specifics of the project as it is completed, such as the location, time shifts, workers involved, the work processes, contact details, as well as traffic management design plans.
 For a more detailed explanation of what a traffic management plan should cover, here are some of the major points: